WAN Design Requirements

 Note:

 1. One critical component of VXLAN is the Virtual Network Identifier (VNI).
-In this blog post, we will delve into the details of VXLAN VNI and explore its significance in modern network architectures.
+In this blog post, we will explore the details of VXLAN VNI and its significance in modern network architectures.

 2. VNI is a 24-bit identifier that uniquely identifies a VXLAN network.
 It allows multiple VXLAN networks to coexist over the same physical network infrastructure.
 Each VNI represents a separate Layer 2 network, enabling the isolation and segmentation of traffic between different virtual networks.